 If the e-mail is sent to a shared e-mail account, the owner of the account will need to set up a SecureMail account and share the account access details in accordance with your company security policies.

 What about the possibility of SecureMail being blocked by spam filters?

 Spam filters work in different ways.
-They may filter e-mails by looking at the e-mail header, subject line or e-mail content, or simply looking at the frequency the e-mail is received from a source that you have not authorised.
+They may filter e-mails by looking at the e-mail header, subject line, e-mail content or simply looking at the frequency the e-mail is received from a source that you have not authorised.
 Depending on the spam filter used by your e-mail service provider, e-mail from HSBC encrypted by the SecureMail may be blocked or placed in your junk mail.
-If you are expecting an e-mail but do not see it in your inbox, check first your junk box, or if you have received notification that an e-mail has been blocked, check the sender's e-mail address.
+If you are expecting an e-mail but do not see it in your inbox, firstly check your junk box or if you have received notification that an e-mail has been blocked, check the sender’s e-mail address.
 If you trust the source, then you can continue to retrieve the e-mail in the way that you normally do.
-You may also need to change the settings on your own filter; for example, some settings prevent encrypted e-mail being received.
+You may also need to change the settings on your own filter – for example some settings prevent encrypted e-mail being received.

 Will all e-mails from HSBC be encrypted by SecureMail?

 E-mails will only be encrypted if the information contained could pose a risk to you or HSBC if intercepted by unauthorised recipients.
 If a Forced TLS connection is not in place with you, your e-mail will be encrypted by SecureMail or an alternative approved solution that secures the information delivered to you.

 I already receive e-mail via Forced TLS.
 Will I now receive secure e-mails via SecureMail?

 Forced TLS is HSBC’s preferred e-mail encryption solution.
 If we already have Forced TLS in place with you, we will not encrypt the e-mail by SecureMail.

 Where can I find more information about SecureMail?